Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 What Kind of Driving Licence Do I Need?

-Motorhome’s are usually banded into three categories by manufacturers and it’s mostly to do with how driving licence groups dictate what you can drive.
+Motorhomes are usually banded into three categories by manufacturers and it’s mostly to do with how driving licence groups dictate what you can drive:

-Uunder 3,500kg – anyone with a car licence can drive this category of motorhome.
+• Under 3,500kg: Anyone with a car licence can drive this category of motorhome.

-Between 3,500kg up to 7,500kg – if you passed your driving test before 01/01/1997 you can drive this category of motorhome until you are 70, when you need to apply to the DVLA to retain your Cat C1 licence.
+• Between 3,500kg up to 7,500kg: If you passed your driving test before 01/01/1997 you can drive these larger vehicles until you are 70, when you need to apply to the DVLA to retain your Cat C1 licence.

-Over 7,500kg – you need a Cat C or LGV (HGV) licence for a motorhome in this category.
+• Over 7,500kg: You need a Cat C or LGV (HGV) licence for a motorhome in this category.

-RELATED POST – An Easy Motorhome Weight Guide
+RELATED POST: An Easy Motorhome Weight Guide

 Storing Your Motorhome

 You may also want to consider secure motorhome storage, which is an added cost, but means you are extremely unlikely to be a victim of motorhome theft.
-In fact, most motorhomes are stolen from driveways than anywhere else.
+In fact, more motorhomes are stolen from driveways than anywhere else.

-RELATED POST – Motorhome Storage – Your Complete Guide
+RELATED POST: Motorhome Storage – Your Complete Guide

 Motorhome Insurance

-If you’re planning to live full time in a motorhome and won’t have a bricks and mortar property to return to, then you will need full timing insurance, a specialist product.
+If you’re planning to live full time in a motorhome and won’t have a bricks-and-mortar property to return to, then you will need full-timing insurance, a specialist product.

-RELATED POST – The Essential Guide to Full-Timing Motorhome Insurance
+RELATED POST: The Essential Guide to Full-Timing Motorhome Insurance

 Getting Around

-Getting around with a motorhome is easy, but what about when you’re on a campsite, want to stay stationary for a few days or spend one day in a city you just can’t drive by?
-Some people tow a small car or carry a scooter, but most carry e bikes or bikes.
+Some people tow a small car or carry a scooter, but most carry electric bikes or bikes.
 This is an added cost and you’ll need a bike rack too, so it’s worth adding into the equation when buying a motorhome.

-RELATED POST – The Best Motorhome Bike Racks & Bikes
+RELATED POST: The Best Motorhome Bike Racks & Bikes

 What Motorhome Accessories Do You Need?